 What is Haldighati?

-One of the key things that I wanted to see was if the soil at Haldighati is actually the color of Haldi.
+One of the key things that I wanted to see was if the soil at the place is actually the color of Haldi.
 Haldi is Turmeric in Hindi and is known for its characteristic bright yellow color.
-I had to wait to see this Haldi color at Haldighati till I reached the small mountain pass on Aravali Hills where a road has been built through a small hill.
+I had to wait to see this Haldi color till I reached the small mountain pass on Aravali Hills where a road has been built through a small hill.
 And yes the color of this rock is absolutely the color of Turmeric of Haldi.
 We stopped right in the middle of the road and clicked pictures of this insanely yellow rock.

 This pass on Aravalli has become a tourist stop where everyone stops to take a picture and a selfie.

-Battle of HaldiGhati.
+Battle of Haldighati, Rajasthan

-In the battlefield, Man Singh Jhala got killed and it took some time for Mughal Army to figure out that they have not yet killed Maharana Pratap.
+On the battlefield, Man Singh Jhala got killed and it took some time for Mughal Army to figure out that they have not yet killed Maharana Pratap.
 They searched for him but could not find him though they managed to capture the region.

 Apparently, the battle lasted for only 4 hours.